Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/benchmark_results.rst

 We test different versions of Python and PyQtGraph and test different QT libraries.

 Two threads are set up.
-Thread one pushes data at 100 Hz into the measurement buffer.
+Thread one pushes every 10 ms 100 samples into a ring buffer with a capacity of 300.000 samples.
 This thread has the upper priority.
-The other lower thread takes care of plotting this data consisting of 300.000 points at a max framerate of 50 fps.
+The other lower thread takes care of plotting the 300.000 samples in the ring buffer at a max framerate of 50 fps.

-We measure CPU & GPU load and memory consumption and check whether the max of 50 fps is reached for plotting while the DAQ is running at a stable 100 Hz.
+We measure CPU & GPU load and memory consumption and check whether the max of 50 fps is reached for plotting.

 CONDITIONS